Abdisheik3/Anime-app/README.md

 ### Overview:

     An app that allows the users to create a character for an anime.
 With this app you can view list of animes and the characters in them.
+If you don't like a character from an anime, you can either delete the whole character or update them.
+With created or existing characters you can add them to your anime.

     Database =
     character: Goku, Luffy, Ichigo, Naruto, Gon, Eren, Tanjiro, Saitima, Deku, Itadori